Vitamin E For Vegans: The Ultimate Guide To This Essential Nutrient

 Vitamin E has several forms, with alpha-tocopherol being the most active in the human body.
 Many plant-based sources contain tocopherols and tocotrienols, which the body may need to utilize more efficiently.

-While Vitamin E from plant-based sources is still beneficial, vegans may face challenges getting the most bioavailable form.
+While Vitamin E from plant-based sources is still beneficial, vegans may have difficulty obtaining the most bioavailable form.
 This is particularly relevant when relying on fortified foods, where the form of Vitamin E may vary.

 5. Fortified Foods May Not Provide Enough